Review by Norman Spinrad in the Oct/Nov 2009 issue of Asimov's Science Fiction

 - On Books by Norman Spinrad - The Folk Of The Fringe excerpt

-reviewed by Joan Gordon of the New York Review of Science Fiction
+Neurogenesis review by Joan Gordon, New York Review of Science Fiction

 Helen Collins is the author of Mutagenesis (1993), an sf novel that was well reviewed but not wildly successful in sales.
 That volume looked at how sexist assumptions might be extended to genetic engineering, creating women who are bred for very limited purposes, much the way we breed cattle or dogs.
 There was much more to the novel, including some very lively pursuits and rescues, and it deserved it's good reviews much more than its economic woes.
 Nevertheless, economics rules the publishing industry- it is an industry-and Collins struggled to find a place for her second sf novel, Neurogenesis, which languished in an uncompleted state for many years before finally finding publication throughout the online and on-demand publisher SpeculativeFictionReview.
 I know all of this because – full disclosure here – Collins was my colleague at Nassau Community College until her retirement, and she showed me the manuscript of Neurogenesis in several of its stages.